eldok4/Telegram-adder/README.md

 # Telegram Tool
-Advanced Telegram Member Adder And Marketing Tool
+Advanced Telegram Member Adder And Marketing Tool ever made is free for everyone :)